ezfs

 If there is not enough space in your file system to write what you need to write, you should return an appropriate error, specifically ENOSPC.
 Keep in mind that there may be multiple reasons why there is not enough space.

 Until you introduced writing files, you were not really modifying your file system.
 Now that the file system is being modified, you should take care to make sure that concurrent file operations are being handled properly, if you have not done so already.
 For example, if two files are being modified at the same time, you want to make sure that you do not accidentally assign the same free data block to both files, which would obviously be an error.
 Make sure that your EZFS operations work properly when multiple processes or threads are performing those operations at any given time.
 Keep in mind that buffer head operations such as sb_bread may block if they need to go to disk.
 You may find it helpful to review how synchronization is handled in BFS.
+For testing, we again recommend creating a simple Bash script.

 Part 9: Creating new files

-Implement creating new files.
+File systems are pretty useless if - okay you get the idea by now, we’re now going to implement file creation.
 That is, user programs should be able to call open() with a mode that includes ‘O_CREAT’.
 Note that an empty file should have 0 data blocks.
 Here’s a sample session:

-$ cd /mnt/ez
+$ cd /mnt/ezfs

 $ ls